jszaday/hypercomm/README.md

 Other work remaining before a release will be considered:

 - Use process-awareness to provide node-invariant reduction/multicast performance.
-- Add range-based and global sections (driving optimizations)
+- Add range-based and global lightweight sections (driving optimizations)
 - Enable using vils with groups and nodegroups (low difficulty)
 - Enforce a uniform module naming and layout scheme (refactoring)
 - Enable de/serialization of components to facilitate migratability (low difficulty)